simoncos/thebrain2dot/README.md

 TODO

-### Fonts
+### Fonts (When Necessary)

-If a language involving non-ascii characters is not corretly shown in the visualization, try to install corresponding fonts.
+If a language involving non-ascii characters is not correctly shown in the visualization, try to install corresponding fonts.

 Example (for Chinese):